anjali307/Django_Blog_Post_App/README.md

 In this project you ca find DockerFile and Docker.compose file

 1) Create Ec2 Instance and connect that with SSH.
-2) Go to the rrot directory which is blog_post_app in that you can see Dockerfile.
+2) Go to the root directory which is blog_post_app in that you can see Dockerfile.
 3) Create Docker image using below command.

 ```bash